sserunkuumaibrahim/mediloop/MEDILOOP_VIDEO_SCRIPT.md

 **Visuals:** Contact information, website, social media

 **Narrator Script:**
-"Mediloop is more than technology—it's Uganda's path to universal healthcare access.
+"Mediloop is more than technology - it's Uganda's path to universal healthcare access.
 Join us in building a healthier future for all Ugandans.

 Visit mediloop.co to learn more.
 Contact us at info@mediloop.co